ExcaliburZero/tempconvert-c/README.md

 double celsius_to_farenheit(double celsius_temp);
 ```

-In addition to adding the new functions, the new unit also needs to be added to the arguement parser and unit conversion handlers that are within the `src/main.c` file.
+In addition to adding the new functions, the new unit also needs to be added to the temperature unit checker and unit conversion handlers that are within the `src/main.c` file.

 The readme file (`README.md`) and manual file (`tempconvert.1`) should both also be updated to include information on the new unit.

 ## License
-The source code of tempconvert-c is availible under the [MIT License](http://opensource.org/licenses/MIT), see `LICENSE` for more information.
+The source code of tempconvert-c is available under the [MIT License](http://opensource.org/licenses/MIT), see `LICENSE` for more information.

-The manual file for the program in availible under the [GNU Free Documentation License version 1.3](https://www.gnu.org/licenses/fdl-1.3-standalone.html).
+The manual file for the program in available under the [GNU Free Documentation License version 1.3](https://www.gnu.org/licenses/fdl-1.3-standalone.html).